-Foreign-educated health workers play vital role in US health systemNovember 4th, 2013 in Health /
+Foreign-educated health workers play vital role in US health systemNovember 4, 2013 in Medicine & Health / Health

 Foreign-educated and foreign-born health professionals play a vital role in the U.S. health care workforce, but strategic shifts such as changes in immigration laws may be needed to stabilize the nation's health workforce, according to a new RAND Corporation study.

 The two groups fill important gaps in the U.S. health care workforce, particularly among primary care physicians, nurses in hospital settings and other areas with worker shortages, according to findings published in the November edition of the journal Health Affairs.